 When it comes to ice climbing, Alpamayo is one of the most attractive prospects in the world with a steep sheet of ice that rises beautifully up towards the sky in the Cordillera Blanca mountain range.

-The climb is definitely challenging, so this is really one for the experts, but the rewards in terms of scenery and experience are almost unrivaled.
+The climb is challenging, so this is one for the experts, but the rewarding scenery and experience are almost unrivaled.

 The views of the steep white ice faces are truly lovely, but if you don't have the experience to climb Alpamayo, there is also a beautiful hiking circuit that takes you around the mountain.Continue to 9 of 13 below.